 Baby-led weaning is when your child can regulate his or her eating by showing interest in solid foods.
 Examples of baby-led weaning practices include:

-Giving your baby foods that are served at your family table, such as soft-cooked foods cut up into easy-to-grasp pieces.
+Give your baby foods that are served at your family table, such as soft-cooked foods cut up into easy-to-grasp pieces.
 Examples include avocado, banana, well-cooked eggs, cheese, and soft-cooked vegetables.

-Letting your baby regulate how much he or she wants to eat.
+Let your baby regulate how much he or she wants to eat.

 Offering a variety of foods to let your baby determine what he or she likes to eat.